porqz/Ranger/README.md

 ## Known issues

-I’m _not_ sure, but there is a multiline bug in Opera and IE. It will be fixed in the nearest future too.
+There is a multiline bug in Opera and IE. It will be fixed in the nearest future too.

 ## Future plans